How to use SMS Marketing to grow your sales

-To start a SMS marketing campaign, follow these steps:
+To start an SMS marketing campaign, follow these steps:

-1-Use a SMS marketing platform.
-There are plenty of platforms and we’ve listed the best below.
+1-Use an SMS marketing platform.
+There are plenty of platforms, and we’ve listed the best below.

-2-You need explicit permission from you customer to send SMS.
+2-You need explicit permission from your customer to send SMS.
 This is especially important to comply with federal regulations.

 3-Always add value to your customer.
 This is an immutable law of marketing applicable to any action.

-4-Keep your messages short and do not send lots of messages.
-Only send important texts so the consumers know that when they get a text from you it is worthwhile to read.
+4-Keep your messages short and do not spend lots of messages.
+Only send important texts, so the consumers know that it is worthwhile to read when they get a text from you.

 5-Personalize your campaign.
 This will lead to higher engagement.

 6-Only send messages during business hours.
-Avoid annoying customers any hour and consider time zones where your customer is located in.
+Avoid annoying customers at any hour and consider the time zones where your customer is located.

 Is text message marketing legal?